Wangbaiyue007/four-wheel-differential-car-ros/README.md

     roslaunch carmodel_description 02-drive.launch
     roslaunch carmodel_nav nav_mymap_demo.launch

-Use the 2D navigation arrow to navigate the robot in the *turtlebot map*.
+Use the 2D nav arrow to navigate the robot in the *turtlebot map*.
 ![navigation](navigation.png)

+### III.
+Voice control

+Close all.

+    cd /carmodel_voice/libs/x64/
+    sudo cp libmsc.so /usr/lib/
+    cd ~/$(WORKSPACE)
+    catkin_make

+Notice that if your computer is 32-bit, replace x64 with x86.

+    roslaunch carmodel_description 02-drive.launch
+    rosrun carmodel_voice iat_publish
+    rosrun carmodel_voice voice_cmd

+The valid command starts with "Robot", with the following operation: "forward", "back", "left", "right" or "stop", and do not contains "don't" or "not".

 ## Reference